boots-edu/textbook/source/text/8-testing/jest.md

 Example: expect(value).toBeInstanceOf(MyClass)
 >There are many others, but we can get by with these three for now.

-Back to the example from the previous section, let’s look at what we want to do for each of these:
+Back to the example from the previous section, let's look at what we want to do for each of these:
 ```
 class Elements {
 	private stringArray: string[] = [];